 Evidence from the Literature

-This landmark study in Nature Aging demonstrated that cytotoxic CD8+ T cells accumulate in the aging nervous system and directly drive neurodegeneration.
+- This study demonstrated that cytotoxic CD8+ T cells accumulate in the aging nervous system and directly drive neurodegeneration.
 The OptoDrum confirmed that this T cell accumulation produces a measurable visual acuity decline in aged animals, establishing the causal link between adaptive immune aging and functional CNS/visual pathway degeneration.
 This is the primary evidence citation for the T cell-driven neuroinflammation mechanism in aging.

 04Can Visual Function Measurements Serve as Non-Invasive Biomarkers of Age-Related CNS Neurodegeneration?Audience A - Vision-focusedAudience B - CNS/Systemic